Changes to Make in Lifestyle to Prevent Heart Attack

 Cardiovascular diseases are one of the leadi...

-Read MoreWhen the blood supply to the heart is blocked by the accumulation of fatty substances in the arteries supplying blood to the heat muscle, it results in what is known as Coronary heart disease.
+Read MoreWhen the blood supply to the heart is blocked by the accumulation of fatty substances in the arteries supplying blood to the heart muscle, it results in what is known as Coronary heart disease.
 This can lead to the artery walls becoming clogged with fatty deposits.
-For some people, the first sign of coronary heart disease may be a heart attack which may be fatal.
+For some people, the first sign of coronary heart disease may be a Heart Attack which may be fatal.

 It affects the coronary arteries and therefore heart muscle.